 - More customization options: Android TV is mainly for people who want a simple streaming device, so it’s pretty locked down.
 Pure Android is wide-open.
-Power users can tweak and configure your device as much as you want.
+Power users can tweak and configure their devices as much as they want.

 5 Reasons to Buy an Android TV\Google TV Device Instead